lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 All existing references to {{RFC2510}}, {{RFC4210}}, and {{RFC9480}} at https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml except those in the "SMI Security for PKIX Module Identifier" registry should be replaced with references to this document.

-< ToDo: The new OID TBD3 for the ASN.1 module KEMAlgorithmInformation-2023 will be defined in draft-ietf-lamps-cms-kemri. >

 # Acknowledgements {#Acknowledgements}

 The authors of this document wish to thank Carlisle Adams, Stephen Farrell,